 If you have other non-technology or accommodation related concerns, more information can be found here.

-All students are encouraged to take the Introduction to Technology Online Orientation, found here: IllinoisState.edu/Quickstart.
+All students are encouraged to take the Introduction to Technology Quickstart Orientation, found here: IllinoisState.edu/Quickstart.

-Additionally, technology support can be found at help.illinoisstate.edu/technology/, which includes hundreds of help articles on everything involving ISU technology, online chat, and phone support at (309) 438-HELP (4357).
+Technology support is available at help.illinoisstate.edu/technology/, including hundreds of help articles on everything involving ISU technology, online chat, and phone support at (309) 438-HELP (4357).
 Walk-up support and computer repair & purchases are available from TechZone located on the first floor of the Bone Student Center as well as TechZone.IllinoisState.edu.

 Two software packages are available at no additional charge: Microsoft 365 (Word, Excel, PowerPoint, etc.) and Adobe Creative Cloud.
-Students can download these packages for installation on their personal computers.
+Students can install these programs on their personal computers.

-The University wants to make students aware that a course may be recorded by the faculty member for later use.
-Please understand that each faculty member makes an individual decision on whether recording and/or sharing their class materials is warranted.
-Any recordings that a faculty member makes available are for use by students enrolled in the class and are for the purpose of individual or group study only.
-The recordings may not be reproduced, shared with those not in the class, or uploaded to publicly accessible web environments.
-Please do not independently record the course without prior authorization from the faculty member or an approved accommodation from Student Access and Accommodations Services office.
+This is notice that your instructor may record class sessions.
+Recordings made available at the discretion of the instructor are for use only by students enrolled in the class and only for the purpose of individual or group study.
+The recordings may not be reproduced, shared with those not enrolled in the class, or uploaded to publicly accessible web environments.
+Please do not independently record the course without prior written authorization from the instructor or an approved accommodation from Student Access and Accommodations Services.

-Students who wish to use audio or video devices to record classroom lectures or discussions must obtain written permission from the instructor.
-Such recordings are to be used solely for the purposes of individual or group study with other students enrolled in the class.
-They may not be reproduced, shared with those not in the class, or uploaded to publicly accessible web environments.
-Students with disabilities who need to record classroom lectures or discussions must contact the Student Access and Accommodation Services.
-Students who violate this policy may be subject to both legal sanctions for violations of copyright law and disciplinary action under the University’s Code of Student Conduct.
+Students who wish to use phones or other audio or video devices to record classroom lectures/discussions or take photographs must obtain written permission from the instructor except with an approved accommodation from Student Access and Accommodations Services.
+Approved recordings are to be used solely for the purposes of individual or group study with other students enrolled in the class.
+They may not be reproduced, shared with those not enrolled in the class, or uploaded to publicly accessible web environments.
+Violation of this classroom rule may result in referral to the Student Conduct and Community Responsibilities (SCCR) office for disciplinary action.

 Tonic for a Boring Syllabus - Faculty Focus